MohamedMatarr/rossmann-store-sales-forecasting/README.md

 ## Notes

 - The dataset isn't included in this repository due to its size — download it separately and place it in `data_sets/Rossmann/` (or point the notebook to wherever you store it).
-- `gb_model.pkl` and `model_columns.pkl` are already included in this repo, so the Streamlit app works out of the box.
-If you retrain the model, re-save both files with the same names before running the app.
+- `gb_model.pkl`, `xgb_model.pkl`, and `model_columns.pkl` are already included in this repo, so the Streamlit app works out of the box.
+If you retrain any model, re-save the relevant files with the same names before running the app.
+- `xgboost` has been added to `requirements.txt` to support the new model.
 - `final_submission.csv` is the prediction output generated from the test set at the end of the notebook.